+Ben

+Owner

+After this

+Offerii ng (1)

+Shares of Shares of

+Common Common

+Stock Owned Stock Number

+Prior to this Being of

-Benefic Owners After th Offering hip 1is Name Shares of Common Stock Owned Prior to this Offering Shares of Common Stock Being Offered Number of Shares % Aspire Capital Fund, LLC (2) 361,371 2,000,000 0 0
+Name Offering Offered Shares %

+Aspire Capital Fund, LLC (2) 361,371 2,000,000 0 0
-(1) Assumes the sale of all shares of common stock registered pursuant to this prospectus, although the selling stockholder is under no obligation known to us to sell any shares of common stock at this time.

-(2) Aspire Capital Partners LLC ("Aspire Partners") is the Managing Member of Aspire Capital Fund LLC ("Aspire Capital").
+- (1) Assumes the sale of all shares of common stock registered pursuant to this prospectus, although the selling stockholder is under no obligation known to us to sell any shares of common stock at this time. - (2) Aspire Capital Partners LLC ("Aspire Partners") is the Managing Member of Aspire Capital Fund LLC ("Aspire Capital").
 SGM Holdings Corp ("SGM") is the Managing Member of Aspire Partners.
 Mr. Steven G. Martin is the president and sole stockholder of SGM, as well as a principal of Aspire Partners.
 Mr. Erik J. Brown is the president and sole stockholder of Red Cedar Capital Corp ("Red Cedar"), which is a principal of Aspire Partners.
 Mr. Christos Komissopoulos is president and sole stockholder of Chrisko Investors Inc. ("Chrisko"), which is a principal of Aspire Partners.
-Each of Aspire Partners, SGM, Red Cedar, Chrisko, Mr. Martin, Mr. Brown and Mr. Komissopoulos may be deemed to be a beneficial owner of common stock held by Aspire Capital.
+Each of Aspire Partners, SGM, Red Cedar, Chrisko, Mr. Brown and Mr. Komissopoulos may be deemed to be a beneficial owner of common stock held by Aspire Capital.
 Each of Aspire Partners, SGM, Red Cedar, Chrisko, Mr. Martin, Mr. Brown and Mr. Komissopoulos disclaims beneficial ownership of the common stock held by Aspire Capital.
 Aspire Capital is not a licensed broker dealer nor are any of its affiliates a licensed broker dealer.